Skip to content

 1. Kate Atkinson, 1951 - Present

-If you’re a fan of Amor Towles’s rich use of language and evocative description of place and character, then you’ll enjoy the novels of English writer Kate Atinkson, MBE.
-Atkinson is best known for her Jackson Brodie series, successfully adapted for the BBC.
-Critically acclaimed and loved by reviewers and general readers alike, Atkinson’s books have picked up many prizes, including the 1995 Whitbread Book of the Year Prize and the 2013 and 2015 Costa Book Awards.
+If you’re drawn to Towles’ rich language and evocative character development, you’ll love English writer Kate Atkinson’s novels.
+Atkinson is best known for her Jackson Brodie detective series, successfully adapted for BBC television.
+Her work has earned critical acclaim and numerous awards, including the 1995 Whitbread Book of the Year Prize and the 2013 and 2015 Costa Book Awards.

 2. Julian Barnes, 1946 - Present

-Julian Barnes is an English novelist who has also published collections of short stories and essays.
-As well as being awarded the Man Booker prize in 2011 for his novel The Sense of an Ending, Barnes has also received the Somerset Maugham Award, the Geoffrey Faber Memorial Prize, and the Jerusalem Prize.
-In 2004, Barnes was made a Commandeur of L’Ordre des Arts et des Lettres.
+Julian Barnes is an English novelist whose sophisticated prose and philosophical depth mirror Towles’ literary approach.
+Winner of the 2011 Man Booker Prize for The Sense of an Ending, Barnes has also received the Somerset Maugham Award, Geoffrey Faber Memorial Prize, and Jerusalem Prize.
+In 2004, he was made a Commandeur of L’Ordre des Arts et des Lettres.

 3. Colson Whitehead, 1969 - Present